j4ckofalltrades/obsideck/README.md

 ### Standard commands

 For ease of use, the following section lists all the available commands for a vanilla Obsidian installation.
-Commands from (external) installed plugins can be obtained by calling the commands endpoint.
+Commands from other (community) plugins can be obtained by calling the commands endpoint.

 <details>